Backstage at the ski club

 “Rider ready?
 3… 2… 1… Go!”
 And off he goes!
 The first racer zooms out of the start gate down the perfectly prepared slope at Zwölferkogel mountain and the clock starts ticking.
 The members of the Ski Club Saalbach Hinterglemm bring plenty of World and Euro Cup experience to the table, so a giant slalom for the British police force is really a routine affair.
 And yet, the preparations for the race, right up to the countdown to the moment when the first skier takes off out of the gate, are enormous.
 I myself was part of the ski club’s racing team for several years and came to visit my former colleagues in order to take a peek behind the ski club’s curtains on behalf of Saalbach Stories.

 With 103 trained and certified referees, Skiclub Saalbach Hinterglemm is the biggest club of its kind in the Austrian province of Salzburg.
 The experienced team organises an incredible 55 races per winter.
 “The majority of races are visitor races, such as corporate or club races.
 For that, a team of around 15 to 20 referees can do the job.
 For a euro cup or a world cup, we do, of course, need way more helpers, material as well as time,” the veteran president of the ski club, Bartl Gensbichler, explains to me, who acts as a race director today, deploys his team at their various positions and, at the same time, assists the “sliders”.
+With over a hundred experienced judges, at any rate, Saalbach Hinterglemm would be well prepared for the Alpine Ski World Championships 2025, for which candidature is running.
+The decision on the venue for the FIS Alpine World Ski Championships 2025 will be made in May at the 52nd FIS Congress in Thailand.

 Sliding Squad, gate work and the Mobile Task Force